How To Tip In Croatia: A Guide To Tipping In Croatia

 Can I tip in foreign currency In Croatia?

 It’s best to tip in the local currency (euro) to avoid confusion or inconvenience.
-If you only have foreign currency, you can ask if it’s acceptable, but it’s better to exchange some money to euros for tipping purposes.
+If you only have foreign currency, you can ask if it’s acceptable, but it’s better to exchange some money for euros for tipping purposes.

 Comments (2)